 Several years ago, I launched WealthChoice, a financial life planning firm for women executives and their families.
 I should start by saying that I never intended on starting my own firm when I entered the financial planning industry.

-But I was tired of the many years I spent working countless hours for a traditional RIA, getting paid a fraction of what male planners were being paid at the firm, hearing that I was “too old” by other firms to consider a lateral move, being told I was too ambitious by my boss, or that my efforts to bring women together was a waste of time, all converged in 2016 to help me launch my financial planning firm.
-And with unbelievable anxiety and stress I launched, on my own, with a vision and passion and my client’s trust.
+But I was tired of the many years I spent working countless hours for a traditional RIA every week.
+I was tired of getting paid a fraction of what male planners were being paid at the firm and hearing from other firms that I was “too old” to consider a lateral move.
+I was tired of being told I was too ambitious by my boss, or that my efforts to bring women together were a waste of time.
+All of these feelings converged and, with unbelievable anxiety and stress, I launched my own financial planning firm in 2016, guided by a vision and passion and my clients’ trust.

 This is where Equita comes in.

 In order to provide the highest level of guidance to my clients, my firm, WealthChoice, needs the best business resources.
 As a small, woman-led business, I found it easier to outsource these resources rather than curate them myself, mostly for fear of missing key pieces or making mistakes.
 I also wanted to have more time to focus on client service, which was possible by outsourcing many business resources.

 As financial planners, our role is to help women, who are working so very hard, live life on their terms.
 Financial planning is an absolute passion of mine, but so is having my own firm.
 We are intentional in who we serve, and how we serve our clients.
 My firm is an extension of myself, and it is a personal passion.
 It brings me tremendous fulfillment.
 But as my firm grew, it also caused me to step back to see how we could structure our business better so that we could do more of what we do best: serve our clients.